 Make sure that all tools work properly

 Before starting the call, it’s better for you to learning and check if the software that you’re going to use is functioning, especially if you have never used it before.
-Moreover, make sure that the internet connection is reliable and your devices are fully charged.
+Moreover, make sure that the internet connection is reliable, otherwise, you might need to change your internet phone service, and also your devices are fully charged.